R3Conclave/ccl-documentation/user-guide/docs/creating-your-first-function.md

 This step is for convenience to make subsequent command lines shorter.

 Firstly, you need to get the project UID/name.
-You can see this in the portal's project page, or you can find it using `ccl`.
+You can see this on the portal's project page, or you can find it using `ccl`.

 ```bash